relaycorp/veraid-js/README.md

 The output is the _VeraId Signature Bundle_, which contains the Member Id Bundle and the actual signature.
 It does not include the plaintext.

+To produce an organisation signature, whilst potentially attributing the signature to a specific user, use the interface [`OrganisationSigner`](https://docs.relaycorp.tech/veraid-js/interfaces/OrganisationSigner.html) instead of a `MemberIdBundle`.

 Note that for signatures to actually be valid for up to 30 days, the TTL override in the VeraId TXT record should allow 30 days or more.

 ### Signature verification